Do Your Clients’ Limited Companies Comply With Company Law?

-As a company law agency we always do a full review on the companies that we are working on to see if they are compliant before commencing the work.
+As a company law agency we always do a full company heath check on the companies that we are working on to see if they are compliant before commencing.

 A high proportion are not, and we have seen many instances of problems arising on the sale of a business or on investigation by HMRC.

 - Shares being allotted and then ignored on all subsequent confirmation statements/annual returns and accounts.
 These shares are issued and valid so should form part of the issued share capital but if unreported the company is non-compliant.

 - Shares allotted on a company with pre-2006 Companies Act articles and exceeding the authorised share capital.
 The authorised share capital still exists on pre-2006 companies unless changed by resolution.